 Cockroaches are repelled by certain chemical compounds mentioned above, such as pyrethrum and eucalyptol.
 They also have strong aversions to certain odors.

-Garlic: Garlic’s pungent odor sometimes repels humans, so it will be even more effective against cockroaches with their strong sense of smell.
+• Garlic: Garlic’s pungent odor sometimes repels humans, so it will be even more effective against cockroaches who have a stronger sense of smell.
 Planting garlic in your garden, crushing cloves and leaving it around the house, or sprinkling garlic powder will repel cockroaches.

 How to Use Plants to Keep Cockroaches Away